pallavbakshi/rusTree/docs/src/cli_usage/options.md

   - Description: Reverse the order of the sort.
   - Example: `rustree -t -r` (newest mtime first), `rustree --sort-by size -r` (smallest size first)

+- `--dirs-first`
+  - Description: List directories before files.
+More readable.
+This applies to all sorting modes and overrides the default mixing behavior.
+Conflicts with `--files-first`.
+  - Example: `rustree --dirs-first`, `rustree --sort-by size --dirs-first`

 - `--files-first`
-  - Description: When sorting by size, list all files and symlinks before directories.
-This is the default behavior for size sort.
+  - Description: List files before directories.
+More readable.
+This applies to all sorting modes and overrides the default mixing behavior.
+Conflicts with `--dirs-first`.
-  - Example: `rustree --sort-by size --files-first` (explicitly stating default)
+  - Example: `rustree --files-first`, `rustree --sort-by mtime --files-first`

-- `--no-files-first`
-  - Description: When sorting by size, intermingle files, symlinks, and directories based purely on their size.
-  - Example: `rustree --sort-by size --no-files-first`

 ## Output Formatting